TheCherno/OpenGL/README.md

 - Left click the mandelbrot set to set the julia c to the mouse location.
 - CTRL + left click to set the center to the mouse location.
 - Middle mouse button to show the first iterations of the equation.
-- Hold CTRL while releasing the middle mouse button to keed showing iterations.
+- Hold CTRL while releasing the middle mouse button to continuously show the iterations.

 ## Build